BradMyrick/TheDarwins/README.md

 - **Base Contract**: This contract is based on the ERC721A standard, which includes batch minting functionality.

-- **Access Control**: Certain functions are restricted to the contract owner (`kodr.eth`).
+- **Access Control**: Operational functions are restricted to the contract developer (`kodr.eth`).
+Withdrawal of ETH is restricted to the `multisig` wallet.

 - **Reentrancy Protection**: The contract uses ReentrancyGuard to prevent reentrancy attacks.

-- **Used Evolution Rex Tokens**: The contract keeps track of used Evolution Rex tokens to prevent double minting.
+- **Used Evolution Rex Tokens**: The contract keeps track of used Evolution Rex tokens to prevent double minting, without requiring the user to burn their tokens.

 ## Usage